Low-order CR--RT equilibrated-flux certification for semilinear problems on anisotropic meshes: Numerical experiments

+Therefore, $\alpha_0=1$ in \eqref{eq:A0-coerc}, and the embedding constants $C_p$ in \eqref{eq:CP} are those for $H_0^1(\Omega)\hookrightarrow L^p(\Omega)$ in this metric.
 The reaction $c(u)=u^3$ is monotone, hence the stability constant $\alpha$ can be certified by the coercivity argument of Section \ref{subsec:monotone-bound}.
 This makes it a clean testbed to demonstrate the residual certification (Section \ref{sec:flux}--\ref{sec:fluxrecon}), the Lipschitz bound (Section \ref{sec:C3}), and the radius selection (Algorithm \ref{alg:rho}).